rticommunity/rticonnextdds-examples-unreal-engine/README.md

 # rticonnextdds-examples-unreal-engine
-This repository contains examples of how to use RTI Connext DDS with Unreal Engine.
+This repository contains examples of how to use RTI Connext DDS® with Unreal Engine.